waggle-sensor/summer2024/ryan/code/Blade/plugin-capture-gpu-blade/ecr-science-description.md

 The prompts "CAPTION_TO_PHRASE_GROUNDING" and "DENSE_REGION_CAPTION" both produce box coordinates along with the identified components.
 Since boxing is not currently utilized, the program removes the list of coordinates before sending the results back to the user.
 In addition, any duplicates within both prompt results are removed.

 All of these prompts are combined in order to give the most comprehensive information to the user.
+In the end, once the information is published, the description will produce: "DESCRIPTION: 'MORE_DETAILED_CAPTION' LABELS: 'DENSE_REGION_CAPTION', 'CAPTION_TO_PHRASE_GROUNDING'"

 # Arguments
 ```
 '-stream': ID or name of a stream, e.g. top-camera
 '-out-dir': Path to save images locally in %Y-%m-%dT%H:%M:%S%z.jpg format
 '-cronjob': Time interval expressed in cronjob style
-'-url': link to an image url
 ```